-- Stay calm. - Listen carefully and actively to what is said. - Find an appropriate early opportunity, if possible and if it does not put the child at risk, to explain that it is likely the information will need to be shared with others do not promise to keep secrets - Allow the child to continue at his/her own pace. - Do not investigate.
-If anything needs to be clarified in order to understand the safeguarding risk, ask clear, open questions - tell, explain, describe (TED) can be a helpful way of remembering the kinds of questions that it's ok to ask. - Reassure the child that they have done the right thing in telling you. - Tell them what you will do next and with whom the information will be shared. - Record in writing, within 24 hours, what was said and using the child's own words.
+- Stay calm. - Listen carefully and actively to what is said. - Reflect back what you have been told to check your understanding. - Take it seriously. - Don't react strongly or jump to conclusions. - Find an appropriate early opportunity, if possible and if it does not put the child at risk, to explain that it is likely the information will need to be shared with others do not promise to keep secrets - Allow the child to continue at his/her own pace. - Do not investigate.
+If anything needs to be clarified in order to understand the safeguarding risk, ask clear, open questions tell, explain, describe (TED) can be a helpful way of remembering the kinds of questions that it's ok to ask. - Reassure the child that they have done the right thing in telling you. - Tell them what you will do next and with whom the information will be shared. - Record in writing, within 24 hours, what was said and using the child's own words.
 Note the date, time, any names mentioned, to whom the information was given and ensure the record is signed and dated.
 Do not use your phone to take photos or write the report as it could be taken away and then the record is lost. - If the child is under the duty of care of the hospital contact a member of hospital staff as soon as possible. - Speak to Back Up's Designated Safeguarding Children Officer or someone from the safeguarding team listed above, within 24 hours to notify them about what happened and what action was taken - Where there is a serious and immediate threat to a child or young person then you should phone the police / ambulance on 999 as the first point of action. - Remember you are not responsible for deciding whether abuse has or has not occurred, and that concerns about the welfare of a child always override any concerns about confidentiality.
 It is your responsibility to report any concern.